akrzemi1/papers/constexpr_bool_conv_r1.md

 * non-empty collection/sequence,
 * is a given bit in a bitmask set.

 We have never encountered a need to check if a floating-point value is exactly +/-0 in this way.
-Technically, checking a pointer has a meaning: "is it really pointing to some object/function", but it is more difficult to imagine a practical use case for it in *contextually converted constant expressiosn of type `bool`*.
+Technically, checking a pointer has a meaning: "is it really pointing to some object/function", but it is more difficult to imagine a practical use case for it in *contextually converted constant expression of type `bool`*.